Aspects of Documentation

-* Summary of assessment procedures and evaluation instruments used to make the diagnosis and a narrative summary of evaluation results;
+- Summary of assessment procedures and evaluation instruments used to make the diagnosis and a narrative summary of evaluation results;

-* Medical information relating to the student's needs and the status of the individual's hearing (static or changing) and its impact on the demands of the academic program;
+- Medical information relating to the student's needs and the status of the individual's hearing (static or changing) and its impact on the demands of the academic program;

-* Statement regarding the use of hearing aids or cochlear implants (if appropriate).
+- Statement regarding the use of hearing aids or cochlear implants (if appropriate).

 The assessment must be administered by a physician (including otorhinolaryngologists and otologists) or audiologist.

-Date of Testing:
+Date of Testing

-The assessment must have been completed within the past three years and be updated if changes occur while the student is enrolled at Macalester in order to ensure the provision of appropriate services.
+The assessment must have been completed within the past five years and be updated if changes occur while the student is enrolled at Macalester in order to ensure the provision of appropriate services.

-Documentation must be received by the Office of Student Affairs as well as a meeting with the Associate Dean of Students in order to receive accommodations during that semester.
+Documentation must be received by the Office of Student Affairs as well as a meeting with the Assistant Dean of Students in order to receive accommodations during that semester.
 Please contact the Office of Student Affairs (651-696-6220) as soon as possible to avoid a delay in securing services.